danyeaw/presentations/showing-up-for-python-in-gnome/presentation.md

 ::: notes

 Here you can see that it was possible to import asyncio and gbulb, and tie asyncio to GLib EventLoop.
 This is useful for GUI applications because if you have something long running, you won't block the GUI and make it unresponsive.
 It was a heavy implementation that implements most asyncio functions on top of GLib.
-There was also another library called asyncio-glib that forced the GMainContext into the python SelectorEventLoop.
+There was also another library called asyncio-glib.

 To compare them, Gbulb dispatches asyncio callbacks directly from the GLib main loop.
 In contrast, asyncio-glib iterates the GLib main loop until an asyncio event is ready and then has asyncio event loop dispatch the event.

+Here is an example for Gbulb, where run the gbulb.install function, get the asyncio event loop, and then run the loop while passing in the GTK App.

+One disadvantage of both Gbulb and asyncio-glib is that they don't allow you to await Gio asynchronous results.
+Gio is a GLib library for things like general purpose I/O and networking.
+Access to many of these things can be slower than your app, and is a great use case for Async IO.

 :::